greybax/greybax.github.io/source/posts/2020-01-25-how-i-have-developed-simple-and-useful-markdown-cheatsheet-browser-extension.md

 * You can install extension from official [Google Chrome Marketplace](https://chrome.google.com/webstore/detail/markdown-cheatsheet/hoglmefbfenoehjeblinfijldanifljm).
 Don't forget to set a rating and leave comments ;)

-Happy coding browser extensions! :y:
+Happy coding browser extensions! ✌🏼